terrastruct/text-to-diagram-site/README.md

 If you think there's a significant feature that people want to compare against, feel free to add a line in `src/components/Features.tsx`.

+### Adding languages

+If you wish to add a new language, please fill out as many of the examples and features as possible.
+It's a lot of work, but if there's enough interest in the language, perhaps others will help out.